bullno1/cross_gear_translation/rulebook/rulebook.typ

 + That art gets +1 power.

-   \* If the DRIVE card is removed, the power will decrease.
+   \* If the DRIVE card is removed later, the power will decrease.
 + If there is a \[DRIVE\] effect in the art card, it will be activated.
 + Draw 1 card.
 + OVERDRIVE: When the 4th DRIVE card is attached to an art, it gains OVERDRIVE: